Hemolymph/Bloodless-Technical/Bloodless Rules.md

 At the end of the attack, the turn ends, and the opposing player's turn begins, following the exact same structure.

+If the turn ends before an attack can happen, the attack does not happen.

 ## Winning A Game
 When a player does damage to the health pool and there are less points in it than damage dealt, that player wins the game.